Multivariate & A/B Testing

 For best practices around choosing a segment to test with, see here.

-Step 5: Pick the Action the Determines the Winner
+Step 5: Pick the Action that Determines the Winner

 The Winning Variant can be measured by